Humpback-AI/humpback/app/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-# TODO
+## TODO

-- Simple flow to create update, delete chunks of data
 - Set a pricing on the chunks of data
 - Analytics with tinybird
 - Make app shell responsive
+- Rating system for human feedback?